jastakhova/consensual/README.md

 ## Roadmap

 ### Alpha Release (v0): 2018 Q4
+#### Urgent tasks
+- Time is opening up on any field edit
+- required field rules on second task addition
+- Suggest on mobile device click
+- Title and description are ugly in proposal page
+- What to o if email of invitee doesn’t match?
+- Some facebook accounts doesn’t show email

 #### Active ToDo (2 weeks)
 - Required fields disable add-proposal on second run (estimate: 1 day) **Work In Progress** ETA: Dec 2nd
+- In mobile acknowledge should be with other action buttons and rename the button (estimate: 1h)
 - Add user profile page (+ unsubscribe) (estimate: 2 days)
 - Make responsive layouts render properly on mobile devices (DNS issue; i.e. domain cloaking) (Day)
 - Icons don't appear under consensual domain (this is also because of domain cloaking, as above) (Day)